FluidFeatures/fluidfeatures-rails/README.md

 Use `if ff? "foo", "v2"` to wrap the code for a new version of the "foo" feature.

-`if ff? "foo"` defaults to version `"default"`, so anyone seeing "v2" will not also see "v2".
+`if ff? "foo"` defaults to version `"default"`, so anyone seeing "v2" will not also see "default".
 This is a great way to test new features in production.

 Once you have moved all your users over to the newer "v2" version you can factor out code from the older version.